EmanuelSoda/ML_Homework/README.md

+<a href="https://namu.io/wp-content/uploads/2019/05/machine_le_1-1232x693.jpg" alt="ML"></a>

 # ML_Homework
-This is an homework for Machine Learning courese of Bioinformatics for Computational Genomics master degree at POLIMI.
+This is an Homework for Machine Learning courese of Bioinformatics for Computational Genomics master degree at POLIMI.

+## Installation
+### Clone

+- Clone this repo to your local machine using 'https://github.com/EmanuelSoda/ML_Homework.git'

+# Built With
+* Jupyter notebook
+* Python

+# Authors
+* Emanuel Michele Soda